How to Use AI to Write a Speech (Without Losing Your Voice)

 Polishing Without Losing Your Voice

-However, the danger comes when you keep polishing beyond usefulness.
-Language that looks elegant, refined, or clever on the page often sounds stiff or unnatural when spoken aloud.
-Public speaking is a spoken medium, not a written one.
-This is why reading your speech out loud is non negotiable.
-If a sentence feels awkward to say, requires too much breath, or sounds unlike you, it does not belong in the speech.
+The danger is polishing past the point of usefulness.
+Language that looks elegant on the page often sounds stiff spoken aloud, because public speaking is a spoken medium, not a written one.
+That is why reading your speech out loud is non negotiable.
+If a sentence is awkward to say, needs too much breath, or sounds unlike you, it does not belong.
+A little roughness builds more trust than a flawless sentence ever will, because audiences connect to people, not to perfectly engineered prose.

 What AI Can and Cannot Do When Writing Your Speech